Healthdirect Free Australian health advice you can count on.

 • unusually thick scars

-• dark skin under the eyes
+• dark skin under your eyes

 • difficulty breathing because of narrowed airways